paul-ollis/vim-vpe/docs/api/api.vpe.mapping.rst

     do.
 It is recommended that these mode specific versions are use in preference to this function.

+    The *func* argument may also be a string, in which case it is interpreted as the literal RHS of the key mapping.

     **Parameters**

     .. container:: parameters itemdetails

         *mode*: str
             A string defining the mode in which the mapping occurs.
-This should be one of: normal, visual, op-pending, insert, command.
+This should be one of: normal, visual, op-pending, insert, command, select.
+The command and select mode are not supported when *func* is not a string.
-        *keys*: str
+        *keys*: typing.Union[str, typing.Iterable[str]]
             The key sequence to be mapped.
+This may be an interable set of key sequences that should all be mapped to the same action.
-        *func*: typing.Callable
+        *func*: typing.Union[typing.Callable, str]
-            The Python function to invoke for the mapping.
+            The Python function to invoke for the mapping or a string to use as the right hand side of the mapping.
         *buffer*: bool
             Use the <buffer> special argument.
 Defaults to True.
         *silent*: bool